Breaking Correlation Shift via Conditional Invariant Regularizer: Generalizing on OOD Data

 \subsection{Conditional Independence Enables OOD Generalization}

-Next, we give a sufficient condition proved in Appendix \ref{app:proofs in sec generalizing} to make the model OOD generalizable. \begin{restatable}{theorem}{thminvariantmodel} For model $f(\cdot)$ satisfies $f(X)\perp Z\mid Y$, the conditional distribution of $Y \mid f(X)$ and population risk $\mE_{Q}[\cL(f(X), Y)]$ are all invariant with $(X, Y)\sim Q\in \cP$. \end{restatable} Here $f(X)\perp Z\mid Y$ means $f(X)$ is conditionally independent of $Z$, given the class label $Y$.
-The conditional independence eliminates the impact of correlation shift as the variety of distributions in $\cP$ only originates from the conditional distribution $Q_{Z\mid Y}$.
-The theorem motivates us to train a model that is conditional independent of spurious attributes in the sequel.
+Next, we give a sufficient condition proved in Appendix \ref{app:proofs in sec generalizing} to make the model OOD generalizable.
+The condition is also necessary under some specific data generating structures \citep{veitch2021counterfactual}. \begin{restatable}{theorem}{thminvariantmodel} For model $f(\cdot)$ satisfying $f(X)\perp Z\!\mid \!Y$, the conditional distribution $Y\mid f(X)$ and population risk $\mE_{Q}[\cL(f(X), Y)]$ are invariant with $(X, Y)\sim Q_{X, Y}$ such that $Q\in \cP$. \end{restatable} Here $f(X)\!\!\perp \!
+Z \! \mid \!Y$ means given $Y$, $f(X)$ is conditionally independent of $Z$.
+Theorem \ref{thm:conditional independence} shows our conditional independence obviates the impact of correlation shift, as the prediction error (gap between $Y$ and $f(X)$, decided by $Y\!\mid \!f(X)$) and population risk of model are invariant over test distributions $Q\in\cP$.
+Thus we propose to obtain a model that is conditional independent of spurious attributes.

-\begin{remark} If the spurious attributes are domain labels, the conditional independence in Theorem \ref{thm:conditional independence} reduces to the conditional independence discussed in \citep{liu2015deep,hu2020domain,mahajan2021domain}, while they do not explore its correlation with the OOD generalization.
-Besides that, the counterexample in \citep{mahajan2021domain} violates our invariant conditional distribution assumption in \eqref{eq:data structual} and hence is not contrary to our theorem. \end{remark}
+\begin{remark} If the spurious attributes are domain labels, the conditional independence in Theorem \ref{thm:conditional independence} becomes the ones in \citep{liu2015deep,hu2020domain,mahajan2021domain}, while they do not explore its correlation with the OOD generalization.
+Besides, the counterexample in \cite{mahajan2021domain} violates our conditional invariant assumption in \eqref{eq:data structual} and hence is not contrary to our theorem. \end{remark}